- Key Concepts To Know

 - Necessary Steps To Undertake to Identify the Lead Supervisory Authority

 - How Can Securiti Help

 The European Union’s (EU) General Data Protection Regulation (GDPR) is considered one of the most comprehensive data protection laws to have been enacted.
 The GDPR, amongst other things, elaborates on the rights of European residents with respect to their personal data, the necessary obligations of all organizations processing the personal data of EU residents, and the regulatory bodies that are involved in enforcing the regulation.

 To help achieve consistent application of data protection rules across the EU and promote cooperation between the EU’s data protection authorities, the European Data Protection Board (EDPB) provides guidelines on different questions of interpretation arising under the GDPR.

-One such question that is addressed by the EDPB's recently issued guidelines is related to identifying the lead supervisory authority for both data controllers and processors as well as other special arrangements such as joint controllers.
+One such question is addressed by the EDPB's guidelines on identifying the lead supervisory authority for both data controllers and processors, as well as other special arrangements such as joint controllers.
 Each EU member state is required to have one or more supervisory authorities under the GDPR.
 The supervisory authority (data protection authority or regulatory body) is responsible for monitoring the application of the GDPR within that member state.